Podantics Podiatry Adelaide

 Plantar fasciitis: is the term used to describe the inflammation of the plantar fascia.

 Do you get heel pain in your foot that is worse during those first few steps out of bed in the morning?
 Or does your heel hurt after jogging, playing sport or even a long day on your feet?
 If so you may be suffering from plantar fasciitis.
-Please note, if you have had these symptoms for more than a week or so, it is more likely that you are suffering from Plantar fasciosis.
+Please note, if you have had these symptoms for a month or longer and its progressively getting worse, it is more likely that you are suffering from Plantar fasciopathy the long term version of plantar fasciitis.

-In most cases, you can overcome the pain of plantar fasciitis without invasive treatments as well as take the steps to prevent plantar fasciitis from recurring or plantar fasciosis developing.
+In most cases, you can overcome the pain of plantar fasciitis without invasive treatments as well as take the steps to prevent plantar fasciitis from recurring, or plantar fasciopathy from developing.

 Under normal circumstances, your plantar fascia acts like a shock-absorbing bowstring, supporting the arch in your foot.
 But, if tension on that bowstring becomes too great, it can create small tears in the fascia and can cause the ligament to separate from the heel bone, fibre by fibre.
-Gradual tearing of this ligament leads to inflammation and inflammation of this plantar fascial ligament is called plantar fasciitis.
+Gradual tearing leads to inflammation, which leads to plantar fasciitis.
 In long term cases when inflammation has subsided and there is a delay or disruption in the healing process, degeneration can occur and is more appropriately termed "plantar fasciosis".
-More discussion of plantar fasciitis vs fasciosis.
+See here for more discussion of plantar fasciitis vs fasciosis.

 A bone spur (heel spur) may form if this injury continues, where calcium is deposited near the heel in an attempt to "glue" the detached fibres back onto the heel.
 The bone spur itself has no nerve endings and doesn't hurt, however, this is a sign that overuse of this area has been present for sometime.